The History of mRNA Vaccines

 IT ALL STARTED WHEN…

-This is Jill Malone, Robert’s wife writing is this history.
-We have been married 44 years and I was intricately involved in science at the time.
-Furthermore, we have kept all of the records of these events.
-These include lab books, patent disclosures, patent applications, correspondence, drafts of papers, data, etc. of that period.
-This history is based on my own recollections, as well as Robert’s and it verified by the written documentation, which can be viewed on the links below.
+This is Jill Malone, Robert’s wife, writing this history.
+We have been married for 46 years ,and I was intricately involved in science at that time.
+Furthermore, we have kept all the records of these events, which include lab books, patent disclosures, patent applications, correspondence, drafts of papers, data, and more from that period.
+This history is based on. my own recollections as well as Robert’s, and it is verified by the written documentation, which can be accessedks below.

 Dr. Malone is the inventor of mRNA vaccines (and DNA vaccines).
-He also discovered lipid mediated and naked RNA transfection technologies.
-This is important because it is his role in the invention of these technologies that gave him the initial credibility to speak on the subject of mRNA vaccines.
-When main stream media and the government decided to censor him and deny his role in these discoveries, they have a purpose.
-That purpose was to stop him from being a legitimate expert.
-Those newspaper articles are still front and center on google.
-Because the government can not handle the truth and must censor and delegitimize dissenting voices.
+He also discovered lipid-mediated and naked RNA transfection technologies.
+This is important because his role in inventing these technologies gave him the initial credibility to speak on the subject of mRNA vaccines.
+When mainstream media and the government decided to censor him and deny his role in these discoveries, they had a purpose.
+That purpose was to prevent him from being viewed as a legitimate expert.
+Those newspaper articles are still front and center on Google.
+The deep state agents within our government can not handle the truth and must censor and delegitimize dissenting voices.

-It all started when he was at the Salk Institute in 1987 and 1988.
-There, he pioneered in-vitro RNA transfection and also in-vivo RNA transfection (in frog embryos, as well as mice).
+It all began when he was at the Salk Institute during 1987 and 1988.
+There, he pioneered in vitro RNA transfection and in vivo RNA transfection in frog embryos and mice.

 This resulted in his seminal paper: Cationic liposome-mediated RNA transfection RW Malone, PL Felgner, IM Verma.
 Proceedings of the National Academy of Sciences (PNAS) 86 (16), 6077-6081

-His filed patent and disclosures from the Salk included in-vivo RNA transfection, mRNA as a drug, mRNA production, transient gene therapy and also methods for mRNA stabilization.
+His filed patent and disclosures from the Salk included in-vivo RNA transfection, mRNA as a drug, mRNA production, transient gene therapy, and methods for mRNA stabilization.
 These are available for review and can be found in the link below this statement.

-When he left the Salk Institute, he moved his research over to Vical in 1988.
-He brought over mRNA, constructs, reagents that were developed at the Salk institute by Dr. Malone.
-The first in-vivo mammalian mRNA experiments were designed by Dr. Malone in January, 1989: this included dosing amounts for the in-vivo experiments.
-As he had brought his constructs, plasmids, reagents from the Salk Institute, he was easily able to ramp up his research program at Vical - where he was the only employee actually working on this technology at the time.
-The first in-vivo mouse experiments were performed in February, 1989 when mRNA and DNA was sent to Dr. Jon Wolff via Fedex.
+When he left the Salk Institute, he moved his research to Vical in 1988.
+He brought over mRNA constructs and reagents developed at the Salk Institute by Dr. Malone.
+The first in-vivo mammalian mRNA experiments were designed by Dr. Malone in January 1989, which included dosing amounts for these experiments.
+Since he had brought his constructs, plasmids, and reagents from the Salk Institute, he was able to quickly ramp up his research program at Vical, where he was the only employee actively working on this technology at the time.
+The first in-vivo mouse experiments were performed in February 1989 when mRNA and DNA were sent to Dr. Jon Wolff via FedEx.
 Dr.Wolff and his technicians at the University of Wisconsin injected mice and rats.

-The initial patent disclosures for RNA and DNA vaccination were written by Dr. Malone in 1988-1989.
-Dr. Malone was also an inventor of DNA vaccines in 1988 and 1989.
-Dr. Malone wrote the patent disclosures (documents linked below).
-Dr. Rhodes and Dr. Malone designed the initial mRNA vaccine experiments, which were carried out by Dr. Gary Rhodes - in consultation with Dr. Malone.
+The initial patent disclosures for RNA and DNA vaccination were authored by Dr. Malone in 1988 and 1989.
+Dr. Malone was also an inventor of DNA vaccines during this period.
+He wrote the patent disclosures (documents linked below).
+Dr. Rhodes and Dr. Malone designed the first mRNA vaccine experiments, which were conducted by Dr. Gary Rhodes in consultation with Dr. Malone.

 THE INITIAL mRNA VACCINE EXPERIMENT EVER PERFORMED WAS FIRST CARRIED OUT IN 1989 AND IS WRITTEN UP IN THE ORIGINAL PATENTS.
 THERE ARE IMAGES OF THESE EXPERIMENTS FROM THE PATENTS FOUND AT THE BOTTOM OF THIS PAGE.